What makes a hero?

 Reduce damage by half with a minimum of -5.
 This reduces both stamina and wound point damage.
 This applies to a whole attack set from a single creature, thus a claw, claw, bite routine would have all damage halved.
 When rounding the damage down the total damage taken should be half the grand total.
 If this requires rounding up one strike the last strike is rounded up.
 Armour absorbtion is after the reduction.

-This gives the character an effective iniative of one for 1 minute (6 rounds) so they always get iniative.
+This gives the character an effective iniative of zero for that round so they always get iniative.

 Gain a temporary power point.